 Programme

-Welcome and opening remarks by Prof. Dr. Janka Stoker, Member of the Board of the Goldschmeding Foundation and Professor of Leadership and Organizational Change
+Welcome and opening remarks by Prof. Dr. Janka Stoker, Member of the Board of the Goldschmeding Foundation and Professor of Leadership and Organizational Change10:10-11:00

 Guided discussion with key practitioners, moderated by Peter Brouwer, Program Manager Inclusive Labour Market, Goldschmeding Foundation